Current as of: December 21, 2024 - 12:12

 Amazon: Cayman Lodge Amazonia (nights 2-4)

-Cayman Lodge Amazonia, near the Tambopata National Reserve, offers simple all-inclusive comfort in an Amazon jungle setting.
+Cayman Lodge Amazonia, near the Tambopata National Reserve, offers all-inclusive comfort in an Amazon jungle setting.
 The wooden lodges are built with the type of thatched roofs typically seen in the surrounding jungle communities.
-The rooms are simple, and all have private bathrooms with running water at room temperature.
-Electricity is available in the main lodge during mealtimes, while in the bedrooms, lighting is provided by lanterns or candles.
-There is also a restaurant serving delicious local cuisine, a bar for refreshing drinks, and guided excursions to explore the rich biodiversity of the surrounding rainforest.
+The rooms are modest, and all have private bathrooms with running water at room temperature.
+Electricity is available in the main lodge during mealtimes, while lighting is provided by lanterns or candles in the bedrooms.
+There is also a restaurant serving local cuisine, a bar for refreshing drinks, and guided excursions to explore the rich biodiversity of the surrounding rainforest.

 Inca Trail/Moonstone Trek: Full-service camping (nights 7-9)